trbngr/thetamind/README.md

 ## 8 Blunt.DispatchStrategy

-This is where the ultimate configurability comes into play.
+This is where the ultimate configurability of Blunt comes into play.

 See the `Thetamind.Blunt.DispatchStrategy` module for an example.